yosh95/gpu-monitoring-tool/README.md

 -   **Detailed GPU Metrics**: Track key metrics like temperature, power usage, GPU and memory utilization, SM clocks, and Tensor Core activity.
 -   **Pre-configured Dashboard**: Includes a ready-to-use Grafana dashboard for immediate visualization.
 -   **Easy Deployment**: Set up the entire stack with a single `docker compose` command.
 -   **Flexible Profiles**: Use Docker Compose profiles to deploy components selectively.
-This allows you to run `dcgm-exporter` on a GPU server and the monitoring components (`prometheus`/`grafana`) on a separate machine.
+-   **Secure Credential Management**: Grafana credentials are managed via a `.env` file, which is kept separate from version control.

 ## Prerequisites